Gaby Lopez wins LPGA tournament in Florida in 7-hole playoff - WHIZ News

 Park, seeking her 20th LPGA victory, was ousted on the playoff’s third hole when her tee shot hit off rocks along the left of the green and bounded into water.
 Park, Lopez and Hataoka finished 72 holes at 13-under 271.

-The victory qualifies Lopez for the 2021 Tournament of Champions.
-She was asked if she were relieved she wouldn’t have to see Tranquilo’s well-worn 18th hole for another year.
+Lopez was asked if she were relieved she wouldn’t have to see Tranquilo’s well-worn 18th hole for another year.

 “Not really.
 I mean, I do have a feeling for this hole,” Lopez said.
 “I like it.
 It was a perfect number for me yesterday, to be honest.”